seouchoikr/seouchoikr.github.io/index.md

 ## About me

 ---
 Hi!
-My name is Seou Choi, and I am a graduate student at Research Laboratory of Electronics in Massachusetts Institute of Technology.
-I have a wide range of interests in photonics, especially in photonic AI.
+My name is Seou Choi, and I am a graduate student at Photonics & Modern Electro-Magnetics Group (Research Advisor: Marin Soljačić) in MIT.

+I received my B.S. in Seoul National University.

+I have a wide range of interests in both photonics and AI : I belive photonic hardware can provide fast and energy efficient machine learning platform while AI assists our in-depth understanding of photonics.

 ## Publications